danielharrell/does_music_move/does_music_move.md

 it move.
 But there isn't.
 We hear the leap in "Twinkle, Twinkle", for example, without hearing anything leap.
-All we hear are the unleaping notes, between which the leap made.
+All we hear are the unleaping notes, between which the leap is silently made.
 And this is the case with music in general.
-All we hear are the unmoving notes, between which a movement is made.
-So we hear a movement, without hearing anything move.
+All we hear are unmoving notes, between which a movement is made.
+So we hear movement, without hearing anything move.
 But how, in that case, could there
 *be* any movement to hear?
 And what could be making it?